eloquent/couchdb-builder/README.md

 meaningful way).

-*CouchDB builder* utilizes [json-stable-stringify] instead of [JSON.stringify], to ensure that its output is idempotent (always the same, given the same input).
+*CouchDB builder* utilizes [json-stable-stringify] instead of [JSON.stringify], to ensure that its output is deterministic (always the same, given the same input).

 [json-stable-stringify]: https://github.com/substack/json-stable-stringify